raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 A 51% attack refers to a scenario where more than half the total mining power on the network is controlled by one entity.

-## Can Bitcoin become proof of stake?

 ## Proof of Work VS Proof of Stake: The Conclusion

 It could be argued that proof of work is a more democratic system than proof-of stake.
 Proof of stake requires participants to have at least some coins in the network, which creates an economic barrier not found with PoW if you have the right equipment.
+PoS is currently the more popular option due to many people's environmental concerns.
+Despite  the fact that [76% of Bitcoin miners are using renewable energy sources](https://www.cnbc.com/video/2021/04/26/ark-investments-analyst-says-76-percent-of-bitcoin-miners-are-using-renewable-energy.html).